yaakovbeiss-zz/Chess/README.md

 Chess is a classic version of the game chess, playable in the Ruby console.

+To play clone the download the repository and run game.rb in the console.

 ## Features and Implementation

 ### Moving Pieces